abrotman/related-domains-by-dns/rdbd.md

 ("dept-example.com") contains a signature (verifiable with the "example.com" public key) over the text representation of the secondary domain name.

+RDBD is intended to demonstrate a relationship between registered domains, not individual hostnames.
+That is to say that the relationship should exist between "example.com" and "dept-example.com", not "foo.example.com" and "bar.dept-example.com".

 There already exists Vouch By Reference (VBR) [@?RFC5518], however this only applies to email.
 RDBD is a more general purpose solution